 Many of these dividend stocks have achieved “dividend aristocrat” status.
-This means they have hiked the payout for at least 25 consecutive years.
-Although that strongly implies company stability, many companies maintain an attractive dividend stream without such a record.
+That means they have hiked the payout for at least 25 consecutive years.
+Although that strongly implies that the company is stable, many companies maintain an attractive dividend stream without such a record.

 Automotive Dividend Stocks: Ford (F)

-At first glance, choosing Ford (NYSE:F) as one of these high-yielding dividend stocks may come as a surprise thanks to periodic issues with the auto industry.
+At first glance, choosing Ford (NYSE:F) as one of these high-yielding dividend stocks may come as a surprise, given the auto industry’s issues.
 Moreover, changes in the dividend have become unpredictable as the payout seems to continually fluctuate.
-And with just a 3.8% increase in average annual earnings predicted over the next five years, Ford stock will not set Wall Street on fire.
+And with analysts’ mean estimate for Ford being a 4% average EPS decrease over the next five years, Ford stock will not set Wall Street on fire.

-However, when the yield exceeds 6.5% despite a recent dividend cut, F stock becomes difficult to ignore.
+However, since the yield is 6.5% despite a recent dividend cut, F stock becomes difficult to ignore.
 The annual dividend now stands at 60 cents per share.
 The bad news is that it’s down from the 73 cents per share earned in 2018, taking F stock backs to its 2015 payout level.